Home » Indian Polity » Overseas Citizenship of India

 Overseas Citizen of India Card Renunciation

-An Overseas Citizenship of India can make a declaration renouncing the Card registering him as an OCI cardholder.
-After the declaration has been registered by the Central Government the person shall cease to be an Overseas citizen of Indian cardholder.
+An Overseas Citizenship of India can make a declaration renouncing the Card, registering him as an OCI cardholder.
+After the declaration has been registered by the Central Government, the person shall cease to be an Overseas citizen of Indian cardholder.
 Along with the person, his spouse and minor children also lose their OCI status.

-Overseas Citizen of India Cancellation Status
+Overseas Citizen of India: Cancellation Status

 A person’s OCI Card will be cancelled in the following cases:

-• Imprisonment: If OCI Cardholder, within five years of being issued the card, has been sentenced to jail for two years or more,
+• Imprisonment: If an OCI Cardholder, within five years of being issued the card, has been sentenced to jail for two years or more,

-• Decision of Government: If the Government of India feels that, it is important to cancel a person’s OCI card for the benefit of India, India’s security, India’s friendly relations with other countries or the welfare of people.
+• Decision of Government: If the Government of India feels that it is important to cancel a person’s OCI card for the benefit of India, India’s security, India’s friendly relations with other countries or the welfare of people.

 • Violation of law: If the OCI Cardholder violates any Indian law or any provisions of the Citizenship Act 1955.